The Safety of a Packed Calendar: When Busyness Shields You From Feelings

 As you begin creating small pockets of stillness in your life, difficult feelings will likely arise.
 This isn’t a sign that you’re doing something wrong—it’s evidence that you’re finally creating space for emotions that have been patiently waiting for your attention.

 Dr. Tara Brach’s 2023 research on “radical acceptance” shows that acknowledging uncomfortable emotions actually reduces their intensity over time.
-Her clinical studies with high-achieving professionals demonstrate that the simple act of making space for feelings—rather than trying to fix or avoid them—leads to greater emotional regulation and resilience.
+Her clinical studies with driven professionals demonstrate that the simple act of making space for feelings—rather than trying to fix or avoid them—leads to greater emotional regulation and resilience.

 This doesn’t mean you need to face your deepest wounds all at once.
 It means developing a gentle, curious relationship with your emotional landscape—noticing what arises when you slow down without immediately trying to change or escape it.